The-Politico/chartwerk-editor/docs/how-chartwerk-makes-charts.md

 # How chartwerk makes charts

-Chartwerk is built around the idea of separating the individually specified chart from the template that draws it.
-Each individual chart starts with a set of data and ends with that data consumed by the template and used to draw a chart.

-Strictly speaking, the process flow from data to chart in Chartwerk is like most other chart builders, except that the handoffs between data and  happens a little more out in the open in Chartwerk's Editor.
+Each individual chart in Chartwerk starts with a set of data and ends with a chart drawn from a template that has consumed that data.
+Strictly speaking, the process flow from data to chart in Chartwerk is like most other chart builders, except that the process happens more out in the open in Chartwerk's Editor.

 ### How data becomes a chart

-The following flow chart represents how Chartwerk turns tabular data into a chart.
+The following chart represents the basic flow of how Chartwerk turns tabular data into a chart.

 <br/><br/>